Home Buy, Sell, & Trade - U.S. Coins

 Collecting by the strike, grade and steps.....maintaining a complete design......that the steps have not been compromised.....

 The most eye-appealing coins have the greatest amount of design features, how much of the original mint bloom luster remains.
 How well the coin has survived by the number and severity of defects it may have, eye appeal is based on all of these qualities combined!
 Toning?
-Hmm, now where does that fit in?
+Hmm, where does it fit in?
 Toning is corrosion and should not over-power the mint luster.

 https://www.usmint.gov/wordpress/wp-content/uploads/2019/09/coin_composition_changes.jpg